-Global insulation market is projected to reach $101.3 billion by 2025, P&S Market Research.
+Global insulation market is projected to reach $101.3 billion by 2025, P&S Intelligence.

 Growth in the demand for insulation in residential and non-residential applications owing to the growing importance for energy conservation and rising energy costs are expected to trigger the growth of the market during the forecast period.
 Government initiatives to promote energy efficiency and sustainable development through insulating technologies are expected to further propel the insulation market growth.